QualyaIO/obtuse.DPF/README.md

 - VST3: some hosts do not support "internal" parameters and will display numerous extra parameters related to MIDI CC,see https://github.com/DISTRHO/DPF/issues/345
 - VST3: some hosts (e.g. Ardour) will prevent automation when MIDI input is set.
+- seeds for arp, chord and trigg can be the same for several plugins when they are instantiated at the same time

+# TODO

+- option to get and manually set seed where applicable?

 # Dev